Ko Olina Travel Guide 2026: Beaches, Resorts & What Locals Don’t Tell You

 The coastal path connects all four lagoons and the main resort areas, and it’s a beautiful walk at any time of day — flat, well-maintained, and lined with ocean views.

+For getting beyond Ko Olina, a rental car is strongly recommended.
 Kapolei (the nearest town, with supermarkets, pharmacies, and everyday services) is about 10 minutes away.

 Pearl Harbor is roughly 20 minutes, and Waikiki is 35–40 minutes depending on traffic.

-Pro tip: If you’re planning any day trips to Honolulu or Waikiki, aim to leave Ko Olina before 7:30am or after 9:00am to avoid the H-1 commuter traffic heading east.
+If you’re planning any day trips to Honolulu or Waikiki, aim to leave Ko Olina before 7:30am or after 9:00am to avoid the H-1 commuter traffic heading east.

 The Ko Olina lagoon walking path